 - felon in possession of a firearm prohibited by 18 U.S.C § 922; and

 - using a firearm or weapon during the commission of any drug trafficking offense or any violent crime under 18 U.S.C. § 924(c)(1)(A).

-If you were charged with a firearm charged in Bexar County, related to the use, possession, exhibition or discharge, then contact an experienced criminal defense attorney in San Antonio, TX, at Flanary Law Firm, PLLC.
+If you were charged with a firearm charge in Bexar County, related to the use, possession, exhibition, or discharge, then contact an experienced criminal defense attorney in San Antonio, TX, at Flanary Law Firm, PLLC.